Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 Method Endpoint Description

-POST /api/fetch-playlist Fetch tracks from playlist URL (Spotify, YouTube, Apple Music, Amazon Music, Tidal, ListenBrainz)
+POST /api/fetch-playlist Fetch tracks from playlist URL (Spotify, YouTube, Apple Music, Amazon Music, SoundCloud, Tidal, Beatport, Monochrome, ListenBrainz)

 POST /api/spotify-playlist Backwards-compat alias for /api/fetch-playlist